-When upgrading from ExpressCluster X 2.0 or 2.1, the ExpressCluster Alert service is not available.
+For ExpressCluster X 2.0 or later, ExpressCluster Alert service is not installed.

 - C) Perform the steps from D) through G) for all the servers constituting the cluster. - D) After the system is restarted, stop the SNMP service.
-(Only when the SNMP service exists and is running.) - E) To start the installer of ExpressCluster Server in version 3.0, follow the steps 1 to 3 in "Installing the ExpressCluster Server for the first time" on page 60.
+(Only when the SNMP service exists and is running.)

+E) To start the installer of ExpressCluster Server in version 3.1, follow the steps 1 to 3 in "Installing the ExpressCluster Server for the first time" on page 58.
 The following dialog box is displayed.